Best daily deals

 Who is the JBL Xtreme 2 for?

 • Party people.
-If you’re the kind of person that brings a speaker to the beach or to the BBQ, then the JBL Xtreme 2 is going to check most of the boxes you care about.
+If you’re the kind of person who brings a speaker to the beach or to the BBQ, then the JBL Xtreme 2 is going to check most of the boxes you care about.

 • If portability isn’t your primary concern.
-Sure, the speaker has an included shoulder-strap for transport, but that doesn’t make it portable.
+Sure, the speaker has an included shoulder strap for transport, but that doesn’t make it portable.
 It’s portable in the way that a beach chair is portable.
-If you care about being able to throw your speaker in your bag on your way out the door then this isn’t for you.
+If you care about being able to throw your speaker in your bag on your way out the door, then this isn’t for you.

 How’s the build and design of the speaker?